dwblair/Riffle-Getting-Started/README.md

 - Make sure that the Arduino IDE (version 1.6.10 or higher) is installed.
 If it isn't, get it [here](https://www.arduino.cc/en/Main/Software).

-- **Note: USB-Serial Driver**.
+- **Installing the USB-Serial Driver**.
 On Mac or Windows, the Riffle requires a special driver in order to be programmed via the Arduino IDE, due to the onbaord CH340 USB-Serial chip.
 For Windows, you can use the driver [here]( http://raysfiles.com/drivers/ch341ser.exe).
 For Mac, follow instructions [here]( http://www.instructables.com/id/Arduino-Nano-CH340/).
+Linux systems should generally not require additional drivers.

 - Copy all of the folders in 'arduino_libraries' into the 'libraries' folder inside the 'sketchbook' folder associated with the Arduino IDE install.
 These libraries are necessary for running the 'temp_logger.ino' and 'set_rtc.ino' sketches in this repo.